Preconditioning Parametrized Linear Systems

 In these applications, the matrices $\MA$ and $\ME$ may also depend on a parameter vector $\Vp$, but this is not considered here.

+For the special case of shifted systems where $\ME = \MI$, other approaches for iterative solvers have been considered.
+Flexible preconditioning is used for problems of this form in \cite{BaumVanG15,GuZhou07}.
+In \cite{AhmaSzyl15} and \cite{KilmdeSt06}, the authors take advantage of the shift invariance of Krylov subspaces.

 Preconditioners are often essential for fast iterative solutions of linear systems of equations, but the computation of a good preconditioner can be expensive.
 Therefore, we consider {\em recycling preconditioners}, that is, updating a previous preconditioner and reusing the updated version for solving a new linear system.
 For a sequence of linear systems, this may provide a substantial reduction in cost compared with {\em recomputing} a new preconditioner for each system.
 We can also periodically compute a new preconditioner from scratch, which includes the important case of solving all systems with a single preconditioner.
 We refer to this as {\em reusing} the initial preconditioner.